jimmyriguelle/IRobot/README.md

 # IRobot
-Project with Robot Framework using
+Project with Robot Framework
+Using :
 * Eclipse and RED IDE,
 * PyCharm,
 * Git,